microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraGroupMember.md

 consentProvidedForMinor         :
 ```

-This example retrieve all members within a group by group ID.
+This example retrieves all members within a group by group ID.

-This command gets all members within a Group.

 ## PARAMETERS

 ### -All
 If true, return all group members.
-If false, return the number of objects specified by the Top parameter
+If false, return the number of objects specified by the Top parameter.

 ```yaml
 Type: Boolean